 Genetics is the science of the future society!
-Children are one of the most ideal groups for DNA testing since, with their whole lives ahead of them, the information provided by tellmeGen’s DNA testing for children can be super useful (as well as curious) throughout their lives.
+Children are one of the most ideal groups for DNA testing since, with their whole lives ahead of them, the information provided by tellmeGen’s DNA kit for children can be super useful (as well as curious) throughout their lives.
 By keeping up to date as the genetic field advances, as children grow, the information in their test also grows with them.

 This information is extremely important because, if a person is aware of his or her genetic predisposition to certain diseases from childhood, he or she can act in one way or another on the environmental factors to prevent their possible appearance.

 And how does one act against genetic predisposition?

 There are many ways to intervene.
 For example, if our genetic test indicates that we have a genetic predisposition to suffer a myocardial infarction, we can act on the environmental factors that favor it: we will follow a balanced diet, try to prevent being overweight or avoid smoking.